maitrikjpatel/DevNotes/JS.md

 - Object Reuse Pattern - Inheritance

 #### use strict
+- To fully enable all features of modern JavaScript, we should start scripts with "use strict".
 - The "use strict" directive switches the engine to the “modern” mode, changing the behavior of some built-in features.
-Strict mode is enabled by placing "use strict" at the top of a script or function.
+- Strict mode is enabled by placing "use strict" at the top of a script or function.

-### Data-Types
+#### Data-Types

 - Primitive data-types
 	-	All other types are called “primitive” because their values can contain only a single thing (be it a string or a number or whatever).
 	- string, number, boolean, null, undefined, symbol( ES6)
 - Non Primitive data-types
 	- Object

-#### Type of
+#### Typeof

 - We can call typeof thing to figure this out.
 Generally, the most useful types are "number," "string," "function," and of course, "object."